squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 macroexpand by `edn-resource`, the second table gets the same treatment and the same rebuild footgun.

-## cljs+: name-keyed JS object access
+## cljs+: string access on JS objects

-Pure CLJS semantics would make `(get js-obj :foo)` return nil.
-This mode deliberately diverges, keeping squint's interop ergonomics:

-- Plain JS objects are name-keyed. `get` with a keyword reads `obj[name(k)]`, so keywords and strings both address the property.
-  One `keyword?` check in the OBJECT_TYPE branch of `get`.
-  `contains?`, `get-in`, `select-keys`, `update`, `assoc` and map destructuring bottom out there and work for free.
-Destructuring interop data directly, without `js->clj`, is the point.
+Pure CLJS `get` ignores JS objects entirely.
+This mode keeps squint's string access and drops only the keyword side:

+- `(get js-obj "foo")` reads the property, unlike CLJS. `assoc`, `contains?`, `get-in`, `select-keys` and `update` with string keys work through the same OBJECT_TYPE branch. `{:strs [a b]}` destructuring is the interop idiom.
+- `(get js-obj :foo)` is nil, like CLJS.
+Keywords never coerce to property names.
+Crossing is explicit: `(name k)`, `js->clj`, `clj->js`.
+A keyword miss doubles as a signal that the value is JS data, not clj data.
 - Persistent maps are value-keyed, real CLJS semantics.
   `(get {:a 1} "a")` is nil.
+- The object world is purely string-keyed: `(keys js-obj)` returns strings and `(get o (first (keys o)))` works, fully symmetric.
-- The rule fits one sentence: object world is name-keyed, persistent world is value-keyed, the representation of the collection decides.
+- The rule fits one sentence: JS objects are string-keyed maps, keywords only key clj data.

 Why this does not reopen the altKey mess: in 0004 one representation (objects) served both worlds, so every lookup was ambiguous and needed double probing.
-Here the worlds are separate representations and dispatch resolves the ambiguity before any lookup happens.
+Here nothing coerces at all, each key type addresses the collection kinds it natively fits.

 Documented edges, not solved ones:

-- `(keys js-obj)` returns strings, because property names are strings.
-  Comparisons on object-world keys are string comparisons.
-- js/Map and js/Set stay identity-keyed, no coercion.
+- js/Map and js/Set stay identity-keyed.
 Interned keyword keys work (same instance every time) but `(.get m "a")` does not find `:a`.
   Real CLJS behaves the same.
-Declining to coerce SameValueZero collections is what keeps altKey dead.
+- Migration from default squint: `(:foo js-obj)` works today because keywords are strings, and under the mode it silently returns nil instead of erroring.
+The biggest porting trap in the design.

 ## What this costs